scarlosteixeira/Tetris-game/README.md

 ```
 At this point I had the basic game working, but without any score or level system, neither a game over screen or next piece preview.
 I decided to add these features to the game, and also to add a pause function and a restart button.

-I came into this during the polishing process period, it takes me 4 days, as well as the bugs fixing and adjustments on the functions to fit the new functionalities.
+I came into this during the polishing process period, it takes me 4 days, as well as the bug fixing and adjustments on the functions to fit the new functionalities.

 * I used another instance of Canvas to draw the next piece preview.